Theatre in education: In schools

-In this methodology, the student need to understand that the role of the teacher changes.
-In TIE, the student himself takes the initiative and responsibility.
+In this methodology, students need to understand that the role of the teacher changes.
+In TIE, the students themselves assume a degree of initiative and responsibility.
 TIE demands greater independence of thought.
 In this process of structured learning, drama rehearsals require full dedication.
 Due to this and closer interpersonal interaction, the process can lead to more clashes compared to traditional class teaching.
 There are several issues apart from memory training, courage to act, and the ability to emerge from the shell that each of us adopts at work or at school; there can be language difficulties, stage fright, newness in being expected to adopt a role, confidence, etc.

 Summarizing the main requirements and preconditions as follows: